anamba/docker-amber/README.md

 Docker Hub: [anamba/crystal-amber-dev](https://hub.docker.com/r/anamba/crystal-amber-dev/)

-Based on Phusion's excellent, developer-friendly [baseimage-docker](https://github.com/phusion/baseimage-docker) image (based on 18.04 LTS aka Bionic).
+Based on Phusion's excellent, developer-friendly [baseimage-docker](https://github.com/phusion/baseimage-docker) image.
+Based on Ubuntu 18.04 LTS Bionic (but may switch to Focal in the near future).

 If this image becomes out of date due to a new Amber or Crystal release, please open an issue.